hespanha/cmextools/README.md

-The inputs an outputs to the cmex-functions are specified by a *template* that specifies the types and sizes of the input-output matlab arrays.
+The inputs an outputs to the cmex-functions are specified by a *template* that specifies the types and sizes of the input-output *Matlab* arrays.
 The sizes may be left as variables, which are determined at run-time, in which case the "unknown" sizes must also be passed as inputs to the c-functions.

-The cmex-functions may (optionally) be encapsulated as a matlab *class*, which is automatically created.
+The cmex-functions may (optionally) be encapsulated as a *Matlab* *class*, which is automatically created.
 When the c-functions are part of a dynamic library, this permits the cmex-functions to share variables that are retained across multiple calls to the